A New Standard for Nanoinformatics

 Reproducibility Details

-• Tools & Code: The authors provided a prototype graphical web interface for generating basic NInChI strings available through the Enalos Cloud Platform.
-However, the underlying backend code for generating these representations was not released as an open-source library, limiting automated programmatic implementation.
+- Tools & Code: The authors provided a prototype NInChI generation tool available through the Enalos Cloud Platform, built using the ZK framework with a Java backend.
+The underlying backend code was not released as an open-source library.

-• Documentation: The paper serves as an alpha specification Request for Comments (RFC).
-As a conceptual framework prototype, no formal algorithmic pseudocode for automated string parsing or generation from structured nanomaterials files (like .cif) is provided.
+- Documentation: The paper serves as the first alpha specification for community discussion and refinement.
+No formal algorithmic pseudocode for automated string parsing or generation from structured nanomaterials files (like

 Paper Information